Introduction to Further Electrical Principles Unit

-Electrical technicians need to apply practical and theoretical principles of electrical engineering to the development, manufacture and servicing of complex electrical and electronic systems.
+Electrical technicians need to apply practical and theoretical principles of electrical engineering.
+As such, applying these to the development, manufacture and servicing of complex electrical and electronic systems.

-The unit will extend learners’ understanding of simple direct current (DC) circuits that can be solved by Ohm’s law and Kirchhoff’s laws.
-This will require learners to apply advanced circuit analysis theorems such as Thévenin’s, Norton’s and the maximum power transfer theorems for DC networks.
+As such, the Further Electrical Principles unit will extend learners’ understanding of simple direct current (DC) circuits.
+For instance, solving Ohm’s law and Kirchhoff’s laws.
+Therefore, this will require learners to apply advanced circuit analysis theorems such as Thévenin’s, Norton’s and the maximum power transfer theorems for DC networks.

-Learners will develop their understanding of DC transients and of series and parallel alternating current (AC) circuits.
-They will consider series and parallel circuits that include resistors (R), inductors (L) and capacitors (C) in AC circuits.
+Additionally, learners will develop their understanding of DC transients and of series and parallel alternating current (AC) circuits.
+Moreover, considering series and parallel circuits that include resistors (R), inductors (L) and capacitors (C) in AC circuits.

 On completion of this unit a learner should: